 10. What Are Their Biggest Challenges?

-Perhaps the most valuable question in the list so far: what challenges is your prospect facing?
+Perhaps the most valuable question in the list so far is: what challenges is your prospect facing?
 And, more importantly, how can you help to solve them?

 Earlier we mentioned how important it is to ensure customer profiles are rooted as much as possible in real data.
 We’d like to emphasise this point again here: asking existing customers which challenges they are (/were) facing is a crucial part of refining your offering and marketing efforts to help prospective customers.